browserengineering/book/book/accessibility.md

 ```

 Speaking the whole document happens only once.
 But the user might need
 feedback as they browse the page.
-For example, let's speak the focused
+For example, when the user tabs from
-element to the user.
+one element to another, they may want the new element spoken to them
+so they know what they're interacting with.

 To do that, the browser thread is going to need to know which element
 is focused.
 Let's add that to the `CommitData`; I'm not going to show